 - long-lasting fatigue (extreme tiredness)

-The pyroxidine or B6 medication is taken to prevent the peripheral neuropathy symptoms.
+The pyroxidine or B6 medication is taken to prevent the peripheral neuropathy symptoms that INH can cause.
 It is important not to drink alcohol while you are taking INH, or your liver may become badly damaged.

 Treatment of Active Disease